NVIDIA/deepops/README.md

 Latest release: [DeepOps 19.03 Release](releases/tag/19.03)

 It is recommended to use the latest release branch for stable code (linked above).
-The master branch is generally stable, but is used for development.
+All development takes place on the master branch, which is generally functional but may change significantly between releases.

 ## Getting Started